nci/gsky/Documents/ows/README.md

 server which presents a new approach for geospatial data discovery and delivery using OGC standards.
 The most recent release is version 1.0 (June 2018).

+This directoy has all the documents and user guides for the GSKY system.

-The documents - in Word, PowerPoint and PDF - listed in here are intended to be useful for a beginner as well as the expert user of GSKY.
+These documents - in Word, PowerPoint and PDF - listed in here are intended to be useful for a beginner as well as the expert user of GSKY.
 Though written mainly for the developers of the system(s), they will also double as user guides for the end users.

-The docs are the by-products of the author's very frustrating travel through the GSKY code and its associate programs, and go against the new philosophy of "why make things simple when they can be wonderfully complex and un-intelligible?".
+The docs are the by-products of the author's very frustrating travel through the GSKY code and its associate programs, and go against the new philosophy of "*why make things simple when they can be wonderfully complex and un-intelligible?*".

 The motivation behind these docs is that no programmer, or the end user for that matter, likes to read the docs before diving in.
 These, mainly animated pictorial docs, hopefully